projectara/greybus-spec/source/module_info.rst

 ^^^^^^^^^^^^^^^^^

 This descriptor describes module-specific values as set by the vendor who created the module.
-Every module manifest shall have exactly one module descriptor as described in Table :num:`table-module-descriptor`.
+Every Manifest shall have exactly one module descriptor as described in Table :num:`table-module-descriptor`.

 .. figtable::